rosenyu304/rosenyu304.github.io/_pages/about.md

 I am looking for a PhD position starting in Fall 2023.
 My research interests include **Large-scale Scientific Machine Learning, Computational Simulations (Geophysics / Fluid Flows), Robotics,** Inverse Problems, Computational Image Processing, Computer Perceptions, Probabilistic Programming, and Embedded Coding.
 I would love to explore anything that uses computing to solve scientific problem, especially topics related to applied machine learning, artifical intellegence, and any solution to climate change!

-You can find the details of my research experience here: [Research](https://rosenyu304.github.io/research/) or under the research tab.
+You can find the details of my research experience here: [Research](https://rosenyu304.github.io/research/) (or under the research tab).

 Note: I am currently working on 4 research projects with the topics of: Monitoring CO2 Storage with sequential Bayesian inference, NASA SWIM Robots Development, Mid-Ocean Ridges Modeling, and Venus Coronae Modeling.